 PREREQUISITE: ENGL 101 or ENGL 101H.
+LECTURE: 3 contact hours per week.

 This is an introduction to world literature from the 17th century to the present, including a critical analysis of selected samples of literature within the context of the culture and time in which they were written.